UCSF/SFGH Public Psychiatry Fellowship

 How to Apply

-To apply, please send a cover letter telling us a little about yourself and your interest in public psychiatry, a CV, and contact information for three references.
+To apply, please send a cover letter telling us a little about yourself and your interest in public psychiatry, a CV, and telephone and/or email contact information for three references (no actual letters needed).
 In your cover letter please indicate if you currently hold a California Medical License and if you are not a US citizen, let us know your visa status.
+We cannot provide visa assistance to applicants.
 After reviewing this information, we will arrange interviews.
 A complete set of training documents will be requested prior to final acceptance.

 Please send the requested materials to: